VeriHealth — True Health Discernment

 Than No AI At All

 Users with access to AI performed worse than those who used a search tool with no AI.
 The pull toward dependence is measurable: across 11 leading models, AI affirmed users' choices 49% more often than other people did, even when the user was wrong, and users trusted the agreeable model more and wanted to keep using it (Cheng et al., Science, 2026).
-The behavior that earns trust is the same behavior that distorts judgment, which makes the Interaction Gap self-reinforcing rather than static.
+The behavior that earns trust is the same behavior that distorts judgment, which makes the gap between what AI knows and what users can actually get from it self-reinforcing rather than static.

 ↓21%